debofalz/glbpay/README.md

 # glbpay dbt Project

-The dbt project can be found inside the inside the glb_pay folder.
+The dbt project can be found inside the inside the glbpay folder.

 You can find the following information here:
 </br> (a) Documentation + Preliminary exploration + Lineage graph can be found in the README.md file in the dbt project